 - Develop an evaluation design that addresses these important factors.

 - Summarise the design in the form of an Evaluation Matrix which shows how each Key Evaluation Question will be answered.

 Subsequently, arrange for a technical review of the evaluation design and arrange for a review of the design by the evaluation management structure (e.g., steering committee).
 Ideally this will include representation from primary intended users.

 Before finalizing the design, it can be helpful to have a technical review of it by one or more independent evaluators.
 It might be necessary to involve more than one reviewer in order to provide expert advice on the specific methods proposed, including specific indicators and measures to be used.
 Ensure that the reviewer is experienced in using a range of methods and designs, and well briefed on the context, to ensure they can provide situation specific advice.

 Arranging review of the design by the evaluation management structure

 In addition to being considered technically sound by experts, it is essential for the evaluation design to be seen as credible by those who are expected to use it.

-Get formal organisational review and endorsement of the design by an evaluation steering committee (see section for possible structures, processes and terms of reference for a steering committee)
+Get formal organisational review and endorsement of the design by an evaluation steering committee (see 'Identify who will be involved in decisions and what their roles will be' for possible structures, processes and terms of reference for a steering committee)